kwardynski/daily_coding_problems/DCP001_easy/README.md

 1
 ```

-There's no contingency in place for an empty list since the question states we're "given a list of numbers" - so I'm making the assumption that the list will not be empty.
+There's no contingency in place for an empty list since the question states we're "given a list of numbers" - so based on the wording I'm making the assumption that the list will not be empty.